nikebarart/jquery-simpleTabs/README.md

 jquery-simpleTabs
 =================

-Really simple tabs, no css need
+Really simple tabs, no css need.

 CSS is your problem, but this script hides all non-active tabs.

 USAGE Example: